-NOTE: A Categorical Exclusion is being prepared for the Project, based upon the Conceptual Design Plans located in the Reference Documents.
-The Contractor shall be responsible for documenting any changes consistent with the requirements and conditions of the CDOT Reevaluation Form (#1399) as stated in Section 5.2 below.
+NOTE: A Categorical Exclusion (CatEx) is being prepared for the Project, based upon the Conceptual Design Plans located in the Reference Documents.
+The Contractor shall be responsible for documenting any changes consistent with the requirements and conditions of the CDOT Reevaluation Form (#1399)a CatEx revision as stated in Section 5.62 below.
 CDOT holds a Memorandum of Understanding (MOU) with FHWA, the United States Forest Service (USFS), and the Bureau of Land Management.
 This MOU describes the type of coordination required when agencies are developing projects in areas with overlapping jurisdictions.
-The MOU is included in the Reference Documents.
-CDOT and FHWA are pursuing a "No Adverse Effect" determination from the State Historic Preservation Office (SHPO) for the approved Conceptual Design Plans.
-This determination may need to be reevaluated with SHPO once a fire suppression system is designed.
+The MOU is included in the Reference DocumentsBook 3.
+CDOT and FHWA are pursuing a "No Adverse Effect" determination from the State Historic Preservation Office (SHPO) for the approved Conceptual Design Plans under Section 106 of the National Historic Preservation Act of 1966, and will also coordinate with USFS and FHWA consistent with the Federal Lands MOU...
+This effect determination may need to be reevaluated with SHPO once a the fire suppression systemdepartment connections and emergency backup generator areis designed.
 Any deviation from the Conceptual Design may require further Governmental Approval from FHWA, USFS, and SHPO.